ashnchiquita/BNMO-Tubes-Alstrukdat/README.md

 1. Clone this repository
 2. If you want to edit the configuration file, it is inside `config/config.txt`
-3. Execute `run.bat` if you're in windows
-4. If you're in UNIX based OS, Execute `run.sh`

 ## Features Done